Advancing climate strategies in rapidly motorising countries

-- Supported by the project, the working group has developed new methodologies to quantify GHG emissions and thereby a preliminary calculation for GHG emissions from the transport sector for 2015 (calculations for 2013 to 2016 are following).
+- Supported by the project, the working group has developed new methodologies to quantify GHG emissions and thereby a preliminary calculation for GHG emissions from the transport sector for 2014 - 2017.

 - Support to the Vietnamese Ministry of Transport for the revision of transport data ("Circular on Statistics").

 - In cooperation with UNFCCC the project coordinated the new Transport Volume of the Compendium on Baselines and Monitoring.